FOI-Bioinformatics/flextaxd/README.md

 ## additional requirements depending on executed functions
 ncbi-genome-download - to download additional genomes from NCBI
 ## Visualisation
-biopython - required for visualisation (plain newick format can be printed to stdout without biopython).
+required for visualisation (plain newick format can be printed to stdout without biopython).
+* biopython     - required for newick_vis
+* matplotlib    - required for tree
+* inquirer      - required when multiple parents are present
 ## Database program requirement if create_database is executed
 kraken2
 krakenuniq